-[1] B. Kader.
+^[1] B. Kader.
 Temperature and Concentration Profiles in Fully Turbulent Boundary Layers.
-1981.[2]
-D. Spalding.
-A single formula for the law of the wall.
-J. of Applied Mechanics.
-1961.
+1981.

 - Plot of Hoffmann's blending function [1]. - In the figure, reference DNS data is also plotted [2]. - Note that Hoffmann's blending function is only valid in the buffer region. - This function does not result in a continuous profile like in Kader's or Spalding's approaches.